 Rajendra!
 You behave in a noble manner with the Pandavas.
 O honoured One!
 After coming under their protection, your enemies will be in a poor condition.

-Like how a deer becomes distressed/anguished after coming near a hunter who is armed with a poisonous arrow, similarly when a person who comes to a wealthy relative becomes sad/miserable, the wealthy relative becomes liable for that misdeed/transgression.
+Like how a deer becomes distressed/anguished after coming near a hunter who is armed with a poisonous arrow, similarly when a person who comes to a wealthy relative becomes sad/miserable, then the wealthy relative becomes liable for that misdeed/transgression.

 Narashreshta!
 You will repent later on hearing the death of either the Pandavas or your sons; hence, you think about this matter first.

 There is no destination for this existence and hence, one who has to repent on a cot/bed at the completion of a certain karma (action) should not do it in the first place.